stevehook/lotus-todo/README.md

     $ sequel postgres://localhost/lotus_todo_development -m app/db/migrations
     $ sequel postgres://localhost/lotus_todo_test -m app/db/migrations

+You will also need to configure the database connection details for the dev environment. `dotenv` is used to keep this kind of configuration in a environment variables defined in a .env file.
+You'll have to create your own .env file but you can use the template provided:

+    $ cp .env.template .env

 There is also some seed data:

     $ bundle exec ruby app/db/seeds/tasks.rb